-Is being a social worker for me?
+Is becoming a social worker right for me?

-The first step to choosing a career is to make sure you are actually willing to commit to pursing the career.
+The first step to choosing a career is to make sure you are actually willing to commit to pursuing the career.
 You don’t want to waste your time doing something you don’t want to do.
 If you’re new here, you should read about:

 Still unsure if becoming a social worker is the right career path?
-Take the free CareerExplorer test to find out if this career is in your top matches.
+Take the free CareerExplorer career test to find out if this career is in your top matches.
 Perhaps you are well-suited to become a social worker or another similar career!

 Described by our users as being “shockingly accurate”, you might discover careers you haven’t thought of before.

 Career opportunities exist for social workers at the associate, bachelor’s, and master’s degree levels.

 An Associate Degree in Social Work (a two-year program) helps graduates find work as social service assistants.

 A Bachelor’s Degree in Social Work is required for entry-level positions, although some employers may accept a Bachelor’s Degree in Psychology or Sociology.
 Bachelor's degree programs prepare students for direct-service positions such as caseworker or mental health assistant.